What is a vector?

 What does Vector Control do?

-Metro Health's Vector Control Program provides a comprehensive integrated pest control program which suppresses the mosquito and rodent populations to protect the residents of and visitors to San Antonio from diseases that these organisms can spread.
+Metro Health provides pest control services on public property for mosquitoes to protect the residents of and visitors to San Antonio from diseases that these organisms can spread.

-- Vector Control – Uses source reduction techniques and pesticides as necessary to control insect and rodent disease vectors, particularly mosquitoes, rats, and mice.
-Mosquitoes are controlled on public property by eliminating the breeding source, applying pesticides to stagnant water and “fogging” for adult mosquitoes.
-Rodent infestations on public property are treated with EPA-approved rodenticides.
+- Vector Control – Uses source reduction techniques and pesticides as necessary to control mosquitoes on public property by eliminating the breeding source, applying pesticides to stagnant water.
+“Fogging” for adult mosquitoes is carried out occasionally only on a as-needed basis.

-- Public Information and Education - Use of press releases, information campaigns, neighborhood meetings, flyers, websites, and one-on-one consultations to communicate strategies for preventing or eliminating disease vectors on private property.
+- Public Information and Education - Use of press releases, information campaigns to communicate strategies for preventing or eliminating disease vectors on private property.

 Routine service requests may be made by calling 207-8853.

-For bee attacks after hours, on weekends or holidays, call the San Antonio Fire Department by dialing 911 to report emergency problems dealing with bees.
+To report emergency problems dealing with bee attacks after business hours, on weekends or holidays, call the San Antonio Fire Department by dialing 911

 The Vector Control Program does not treat private property for insect or rodent problems.